 The CD4+ helper T cells can be divided into two types:

 These secrete IL-2 and interferon γ.
 These cytokines are important in cell-mediated immunity including stimulating CD8+ cytotoxic T cells to attack virally infected cells and stimulating macrophage function and granuloma formation.

-Tumor necrosis factor is also secreted promoting inflammation.
-IL-12 which is secreted by phagocytic cells is important for initial induction of the Th1 response.
-Interferon γ inhibits Th2 cellsresponses.
+Tumor necrosis factor (TNF) is also secreted promoting inflammation.
+IL-12 which is secreted by phagocytic cells is important for the initial induction of the Th1 response.
+Interferon γ inhibits Th2 cells responses.

 Therapies that inhibit certain Th1 cytokines (anti TNFα) are used in Th1-mediated diseases such as rheumatoid arthritis.

 These cells secrete cytokines IL-4, IL-5, IL-6, IL-10, and IL-13 which are important in humoral immunity.
-They perform following functions
+They perform the following functions:

 - IL-4 promotes immunoglobulin class switching to IgE